fox34/nginx-auth-server/README.md

 # nginx auth request server

-This is a small http server, used to authenticate users via PAM and an auxiliary totp file for use with `ngx_http_auth_request_module`.
+This is a **small and lightweight** http server, to be used by nginx to authenticate users via PAM and an auxiliary totp file with `ngx_http_auth_request_module`.

 ## Scope and code quality

+### Project goals

-Everything is *intentionally* kept as simple as possible, and as such, there is no comfortable user management or even a logout functionality.
+Everything is *intentionally* kept as simple and minimal as viable.
+This project is a simple to understand tech-demo and minimal working example rather than a full-featured user and session manager.

 This code is provided as-is without support.
 Since this is my first rust project, the code quality may vary and be suboptimal to some extent.
 Feel free to open a PR to improve potential issues. :-)

-**Warning:** Use at your own risk, since error-handling is very, very basic.
+Use at your own risk, error handling is very, very basic.

+### Planned features

+- Persistent session storage
+- Session expiration
+- Logout functionality

 ## Recommended usage